Indigenismo in Mexico: Under Cárdenas (1934-40)

 The Monumento a la Raza in Mexico City, built during the Cárdenas presidency, features multiple Indigenous elements.

 Under the presidency of Lázaro Cárdenas (1934–1940) policies of indigenismo expanded.
 After observing the economic and educational struggles experienced by Indigenous communities on his presidential campaign tour and his experience as governor of Michoacan prior to becoming president, Cárdenas stated that it was the government's responsibility to help Indigenous peoples become modern citizens of Mexico at a speech in San Cristóbal de Las Casas, Chiapas on February 25, 1934.
 In that speech, he promised to "convert [the Indians] into men capable of intellectual development, and an active economic force struggling for the advancement of their race."
 His administration created policies of planned acculturation to integrate the Indigenous population into the national Mexican state.
-These policies included artisan projects, technical training to modernize Indigenous economies as well as educational programs to culturally and socially integrate Indigenous groups and promote mestizaje.
-Cardenas expressed his support of Indigenous incorporation when he stated the solution to the Indian problem was to "Mexicanize the Indian" and make them citizens at a speech at the 1940 First Inter-American Indigenous Conference on Indian Life.
+These policies included artisan projects, technical training to modernize indigenous economies as well as educational programs to culturally and socially integrate Indigenous groups and promote mestizaje.
+Cárdenas expressed his support of Indigenous incorporation when he stated the solution to the Indian problem was to "Mexicanize the Indian" and make them citizens at a speech at the 1940 First Inter-American Indigenous Conference on Indian Life.
 His administration experimented with policies, new bureaucratic structures, and administrators with particular ideas about Indigenous peoples and their relationship to the Mexican state and culture.